 How to pair grey with white in a living room

-Few shades are easier to implement (and combine with other colours) than this, and grey living rooms always look good with a dash of white.
-Slubby grey upholstery, for example, will instantly up the comfort factor in an all-white living space, while a grey-walled room can easily be lifted by picking out white accents in white, such as woodwork, cornicing and shelving.
+Few shades are easier to implement (and combine with other colors) than this, and grey living rooms always look good with a dash of white.
+Slubby grey upholstery, for example, will instantly up the comfort factor in a white living room, while a grey-walled room can easily be lifted by picking out white accents in white, such as woodwork, cornicing and shelving.
 And, for an effortlessly impactful window treatment, try layering white and grey linen panels on a double curtain rail.

 How to choose the best grey paint for a living room

-The most important consideration when choosing grey paint is how the shade behaves as the light changes throughout the day.
-Try painting large pieces of card in various tones and moving them around the room as the light changes, so you can see how the paint colour will react in the lightest and darkest corners of the space.
-If the room doesn’t receive much natural light, either go with a pale shade to lift the scheme, or embrace it and choose a dark hue to create a cosy cocoon.
+The most important consideration when choosing the best grey paint is how the shade behaves as the light changes throughout the day.
+Try painting large pieces of card in various tones and moving them around the room as the light changes, so you can see how the paint color will react in the lightest and darkest corners of the space.
+If the room doesn’t receive much natural light, either go with a pale shade to lift the scheme, or embrace it and choose a dark hue to create a cozy cocoon.